SciCatProject/scitacean/docs/index.rst

 :transparent:`Scitacean`
 ========================

-Scitacean is a high level Python package for downloading and uploading datasets from and to `SciCat <https://scicatproject.github.io/>`_.
+Scitacean is a high-level Python package for downloading and uploading datasets from and to `SciCat <https://scicatproject.github.io/>`_.

 To get started, read the `User Guide <./user-guide/index.rst>`_.